amcknight/gort/README.md

 ### Set environment variables

 Set these environment variables.
-I recommend just creating a file called `.env` and putting it in the `gortbot` folder with these filled in.
+I recommend just creating a file called `.env` and putting it in the `gort` folder with these filled in.

 ```env
 TMI_TOKEN=<TMI TOKEN>